cifarisu/aquapro/README.md

 #### Figure 5: Node distribution position map for ACO with 2-opt on kroA200
 ![Figure 5](https://github.com/cifarisu/aquapro/blob/main/Figure%205.%20Node%20Distribution%20map%20of%20ACO%20with%202-opt%20and%20standard%20ACO%20on%20krA200%20respectively.png)

+## Conclusion

+Based on the results above, conclusions can be drawn:
+1) Concerning the results with respect to the best, average, and optimal value in the ten independent trials, the ACO with 2-opt achieved the best performance on eil51, kroA100, and kroA200, while the standard ACO does not obtain any best result.
+2) ACO with 2-opt has been observed to have a negative error percentage on eil51 and kroA100, which suggests that the algorithm has found a solution that is better than the previously best-known result, while on kroA200, both of the algorithms have a negative error percentage.
+3) In terms of the running time, standard ACO has the fastest execution and produces the result on eil51, kroA100, and kroA200, while the ACO with 2-opt has the longest running time.

 _For detailed results, please refer to the corresponding sections in the `Updated_Final_Algo.ipynb` file._